Werner Park: Usage

 In July 2015, Werner Park hosted the Triple-A All-Star Game and Home Run Derby, the first time the events had been held in Omaha.
 The Derby, which was won by the Norfolk Tides' Dariel Álvarez, was held on July 13.
 The All-Star Game was held two days later on July 15.
 The Storm Chasers were represented at the game by Cheslor Cuthbert, Louis Coleman, and John Lamb as well as trainer Dave Innicca and manager Brian Poldberg, who skippered the PCL team.
 The IL All-Stars defeated the PCL All-Stars, 4–3.

+Werner Park has hosted various concerts over the years.
+On September 24, 2022, Flo Rida held a concert at Werner Park following the game between the Storm Chasers and the Iowa Cubs.
+It was the first time the Storm Chasers sold out the park since 2019.

 Attendance records

 On March 25, 2019, the Storm Chasers hosted the Kansas City Royals in an exhibition game prior to the start of the 2019 season that drew 9,351 fans, the largest announced attendance in the history of Werner Park.
 The Storm Chasers defeated the Royals 3-2 on a walkoff sacrifice fly by outfielder D.J.
 Burt.
 The largest crowd for a regular-season Storm Chasers game came on July 3, 2024, when Werner Park saw 9,313 fans as the Storm Chasers defeated the Iowa Cubs 7-3 before the team's annual Independence Day fireworks celebration.